MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-ssrs-reports-to-power-bi.md

 * Converts any _shared_ resources to _embedded_ resources:
   * Shared **data sources** become embedded data sources
   * Shared **datasets** become embedded datasets
-* Publishes reports (that pass checks) as paginated reports, to a specified Power BI workspace.
+* Publishes reports that pass checks as _paginated reports_, to a specified Power BI workspace.

 It doesn't modify or remove your existing reports.
 On completion, the tool outputs a summary of all actions completed—successful or unsuccessful.

-Over time, the tool may be improved by Microsoft.
+Over time, Microsoft may improve the tool.
 The community is encouraged to contribute and help enhance it, too.

 ## Pre-migration stage